SoftwareAG/cumulocity-digital-twin-manager/README.bk.md

 <tr>
 <td style="text-align:left"><b>File</b></td>
 <td style="text-align:left">binary ID<br><br>
-To provide a file input as a custom property value, the file must first be uploaded to a Cumulocity IoT tenant using the Binaries API.<br>
+To provide a file input as a property value, the file must first be uploaded to a Cumulocity IoT tenant using the Binaries API.<br>
-The binary ID in the API response must be provided as input for the custom property field.<br><br>
+The binary ID in the API response must be provided as input for the property field.<br><br>
 Refer to the [Binaries API](# https://cumulocity.com/api/10.13.0/#operation/postBinariesCollectionResource) in the openapi for details on how to upload a file.</td>
 </tr>
 <tr>